outdreamer/build-a-cure-1/docs/specific_problem_analysis/bio_system.md

   ### Interfaces

-    - attack points

-      - causal level

-        - attacking higher up the causal stack means attacking cancer's evolutionary & learning processes, so it cant evolve resistance to drugs

-      - object level

-        - attacking on the mutation level

-          - how to trigger loss-of-function mutations of cancer mutations
-          - how to trigger mutations of mutations (reverting to original state)
-          - if chains of mutations are the combined trigger, can mutations be inserted in that chain to push it in another functional direction

-      - system level

-        - evaluate position as a variable (whether TADs & gene position & adjacent genes can be rearranged to prevent mutations)

-        - evaluate alternative backups to commonly mutated genes/proteins/enzymes - how do you trigger functionality that evolves backups

-        - genetic level

-          - can genes producing a commonly mutated cancer-causing gene be adjusted to produce functionality without vulnerabilities exploited for cell division

-        - functionality level

-          - can system structure be changed so variance is increased & so functionality is allowed to accrete to produce backup functionality

-        - signaling level

     - system

       - deviating from genetically optimal environments as a cause of systemic stressors that lead to cancer